 Currently, your default reporting is based on a last interaction model (more on each type below.)

 You look at your analytics and only see a few leads from organic blog traffic.
 You're evaluating if you should keep investing in the blog.
 How do you prove the value of the blog?

-You navigate to Google Analytics attribution comparison tool and view your conversions under the first interaction model.
+You navigate to Google Analytics MCF Model Comparison Tooll and view your conversions under the first interaction model.

 Under a First Interaction model, the conversion value of your organic traffic shoots up!
-You realize that your blog visitors comeback to your site after clicking a retargeting ad.
-Then they sign up or purchase.
+You realize that your blog visitors comeback to your site after clicking a retargeting ad, and then they sign up or purchase.

 Under the Last Interaction model, the retargeting ad received all credit for those leads.

 By comparing multiple attribution models, it's easier to understand how two (or more) marketing channels work together to generate conversions, so you can assign a conversion value to each channel.